Judge throws out evidence in manslaughter case

 State Supreme Court Justice Angelo Delligatti in a decision Monday ruled for the second time in favor of Robert Savinetti after the defense sought to suppress evidence in the prosecution’s case against him.

-In August, 2017 police arrested Savinetti, 58, of Melville, with authorities charging that he ran over and killed his live-in girlfriend with his Toyota RAV4 while drunk.
-The two had argued just beforehand while leaving a Seaford restaurant.
+Last August police arrested Savinetti, 58, of Melville, with authorities charging that he ran over and killed his live-in girlfriend with his Toyota RAV4 while drunk.
+They said the two had been arguing while leaving Cardoon Mediterranean restaurant in Seaford.

-Prosecutors said Savinetti drove off shortly before 11 p.m. on Aug.
-1, 2017, while victim Lisa Miceli, 44, ran alongside his SUV.
-They alleged she then lost her footing and fell under the Toyota, but Savinetti kept driving away from the scene.
+Savinetti drove off shortly before 11 p.m. on Aug.
+1, 2017, while his girlfriend Lisa Miceli, 44, ran alongside his SUV, according to prosecutors.
+Authorities alleged she then lost her footing and fell under the Toyota, before Savinetti drove over her and away from the scene.

-A grand jury indicted Savinetti – a member of Long Island cover band Copycat – on charges including manslaughter, vehicular manslaughter, leaving a fatal crash scene, assault and drunken driving offenses.
+A grand jury indicted Savinetti – from Long Island cover band Copy Cat – on charges including manslaughter, vehicular manslaughter, leaving a fatal crash scene, assault and drunken driving offenses.

-But defense attorney Marc Gann said while he expects the top charge against Savinetti to stand, he believes some other charges, including a vehicular manslaughter charge tied to the allegation Savinetti was drunk, soon will be dropped.
+Defense attorney Marc Gann said he expects the top charge to stand.
+But he believes others, such as the vehicular manslaughter charge tied to the allegation Savinetti was drunk, will be dropped.

 In suppressing evidence, the judge ruled Savinetti’s initial detention by police at the Adler Court scene, when they put him in handcuffs, “amounted to an arrest, which was required to have been supported by probable cause to believe that he had committed a crime.”

-The judge found when Savinetti first walked up on foot, officers had no reason to believe he had caused the victim’s injuries or even had been driving a vehicle.
+The judge found that when Savinetti first walked up, officers had no reason to believe he had caused the victim’s injuries or even had been driving a vehicle.
+Records show Savinetti said he returned after getting a call from the restaurant's owner asking him to come back because his girlfriend was on the ground.

-Prosecutors argued police handcuffed Savinetti when he approached as Miceli was being given CPR to prevent his entry to the crime scene, and because he was “frantic,” screaming, “That’s my girlfriend,” and asking “Is she OK?”
+Prosecutors argued police handcuffed Savinetti when he approached, as Miceli was being given CPR, to prevent his entry to the crime scene.
+They said he was “frantic,” screaming “that’s my girlfriend,” and asking “is she OK?”

-In court papers, prosecutors also said the act of initially handcuffing Savinetti “did not constitute an unlawful arrest,” but was “the beginning of a brief, non-custodial investigatory detention.”
+They said the act of initially handcuffing Savinetti wasn't an unlawful arrest, but “the beginning of a brief, non-custodial investigatory detention.”

-But Delligatti said an officer shouldn’t have put Savinetti in handcuffs then, as well as searching him and taking his wallet, cellphone and keys.
-Police uncuffed Savinetti a short time later to perform sobriety tests, records show.
+But Delligatti said an officer shouldn’t have put Savinetti in handcuffs then, or searched him and seized his wallet, cellphone and keys.
+Records show police uncuffed Savinetti a short time later to perform sobriety tests, then put them back on.

-“The People have offered no legal support for the notion that preserving the integrity of a crime scene would constitute grounds for an otherwise unlawful arrest,” the judge also wrote.

-Records show the now-tossed breath tests from the scene outside Cardoon Mediterranean restaurant showed Savinetti’s blood alcohol concentration at .13 percent and .14 percent, before a later blood test – also now suppressed -- registered a .12 percent BAC – all above the .08 percent legal threshold for intoxication.
+Court papers said the breath tests the judge threw out showed Savinetti’s blood alcohol concentration at .13 percent and .14 percent, before a blood test – also suppressed – showed a .12 percent BAC.
+The legal threshold for intoxication is .08 percent.

-A spokeswoman for Nassau District Attorney Madeline Singas released a statement Thursday saying prosecutors disagreed with the judge’s findings, but would press on with the case.
+A spokeswoman for Nassau District Attorney Madeline Singas released a statement Thursday saying prosecutors would press on with the case.

 “We strenuously disagree with the judge’s decision to suppress this evidence, which was properly obtained by police.
 Nonetheless, we will move forward prosecuting this case with the strong evidence that remains,” spokeswoman Miriam Sholder said.